 The Blue Tongue gets its name from its sweet, blue-black fruits that stain the mouth.
-It is known as Native Lasiandra, or as Dhumulu to the Yolngu people.
+It is known as Native Lasiandra, or as “Dhumulu” in the Yolngu language.
 In Australia, it can be found growing wild in the Kimberley region of WA, across the Northern Territory and Queensland, and as far south as Kempsey on the New South Wales coast.

 Blue Tongue flowers continually throughout Spring and Summer, producing showy mauve to purple flowers that last just a few days before small black berries begin to appear.
 This sweet fruit is best eaten fresh, and offers a fun and messy novelty for children.